legendarycode3/express-js-crash-course/readme.md

 extensive documentation, tutorials, and a rich ecosystem of third-party plugins and middleware. </br>
 4.)
 It offers a robust routing system . </br>
 5.)
 It offers HTTP helpers (redirection, caching, etc.) </br>
 6.)
-Support for middleware to respond to HTTP requests </br>
+It Support for middleware to respond to HTTP requests </br>
 7.)
-A templating engine for dynamic HTML rendering </br>
+It has a templating engine for dynamic HTML rendering </br>
+8.)
+Error handling middleware </br>

 ✔️ Key Characteristics: </br>
 1.)
 Minimal and flexible </br>